Bhavesh083/Angular-Learnings/README.md

    - #, to declare a template variable.  & we can pass values to method using #variablename.value

 - Two Way Binding:
+   - mechanism to make model & view in sync.
    - It is basically the combination of property binding with event binding:
    - ngModel is used to achieve two way binding, syntax is banana in a box: [(ngModel)]="variable"    --> [] property binding+ ()  event binding
    - ngModel is in a module called FormsModule,, so import it and add it to imports array in module file.
+   - [ngModel] is for one-way binding only as () is removed from syntax.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ng-content: